Mouseworld-Lab/NDT-EDGE/README.md

 ## L2S-M:

-This demonstrator uses L2S-M version v2.4.0, located in the L2S-M folder within this repository.
+This demonstrator uses **L2S-M** version v2.4.0, located in the L2S-M folder within this repository.
 The official L2S-M repository is available here [here](https://github.com/Networks-it-uc3m/L2S-M.git)

 ### Edge Environment

-For edge and twin edge environments, this demonstrator uses L2S-M together with a MicroK8s cluster:
+For **edge and twin edge environments**, this demonstrator uses L2S-M together with a MicroK8s cluster:
 - **Kubernetes**: MicroK8s v v1.32.3  or later. _Tested on a single-node cluster._
 - **Network Plugin**: Multus CNI.